kedro-org/kedro-viz/CONTRIBUTING.md

 kedro new --starter=spaceflights
 ```

 You can use default values when creating the project, which will create a new project called `new-kedro-project`.
-Changing your directory into that project and install the project dependencies:
+Changing your directory into that project and install the project's dependencies:

 ```bash
 cd new-kedro-project